How to Tell if Your Dog Has Cancer? 8 Common Signs

 Still, it’s important to take note of the possible signs so you can get your dogs the help they deserve.

-What is Cancer in Dogs?
+What Is Cancer in Dogs?

 In essence, cancer is a group of diseases that stem from abnormal cell growth.
 Normally, the body’s cells grow, divide, and die in a regulated cycle.
 But in cancer, these cells begin to multiply uncontrollably, disrupting this process.